 The Complete App Development Process for a Stellar Launch

-So you’ve come up with an idea for a mobile app?
-Great; now all you have to do is turn your idea into reality.
-Developing an app is a process that requires lots of work, money, and time.
-How to make an app?
-Where do you even begin?
+So you’ve come up with an idea for a mobile app.
+Great, now all you have to do is turn your idea into reality.
+Developing an app is a process that requires a lot of work, money, and time.
+How do you create an app?
+Where should you begin?

 1. Starting Point: Research

-Take your idea and refine it into a solid basis for an app.
+Take your idea and refine it into a solid foundation for an app.

 Once you’ve determined your customers’ characteristics, move on to the lifecycle.
 You need to figure out how you’re going to acquire, convert, retain, and nurture customers, as well as how they will be using your app.
 Doing this at the very beginning will provide a strong base and clarity for yourself and your investors.

 You should also take some time to analyze your competitors.
 Check out their apps to see if they lack any features so you could include them in yours and make it stand out.

 Step 2: Wireframe the App